wmauk-sai/auth0-drupal/README.txt

 AUTH0 CONFIGURATION
 -------------------
-1. Go to your auth0 dashboard https://manage.auth0.com/
+1. Go to your Auth0 dashboard https://manage.auth0.com/
-2. Create a new Client with the type "Regular Web Application"
+2. Create a new Application with the type "Regular Web Application"
 3. In the "Allowed Callback URLs" field, add a URL like 'http://yourdomain.com/auth0/callback'
 4. Make a note of your domain, Client ID and Client Secret (also note whether the Client Secret is base64 encoded or not).